 I’ve received more than a few transformation stories recently from women who have had success with Intermittent Fasting.
 Here are some examples;

 There are different forms of fasting.
 You’ve probably heard about juice cleansing fasts (seriously, juice bars seem to be popping up everywhere).
 There are those who practice religious fasting or use liquid protein fasts. (using shakes or smoothies)

 To be honest, it’s a little difficult to classify or define “intermittent fasting” because there are so many variations of this type of fast.
 The general idea is that you alternate between periods of eating and fasting… intermittently.

 For example, maybe you begin your fast upon waking up.
 No breakfast, no lunch, and certainly no afternoon snacks.
-But after 6 pm, you allow yourself to consume calories, eating normally until bed.
-Or maybe you eat normally five days a week, but dramatically reduce your caloric intake on two non back-to-back days a week.
+But after 12 pm, you allow yourself to consume calories, eating normally until bed.
+You eating window may be an 8 hour timeframe, for example.
+Or maybe you eat normally five days a week, but dramatically reduce your caloric intake two days a week (non-back-to-back days).